Kong/docs.konghq.com/app/plugins/jwt.md

 ### Delete a JWT credential

-You can remove a Consumers JWT credential by issuing the following HTTP request:
+You can remove a Consumer's JWT credential by issuing the following HTTP
+request:

 ```bash
 $ curl -X DELETE http://kong:8001/consumers/{consumer}/jwt/{id}